 9. Visit A Veterinarian

-During or at the end of your dog estrous cycle, if you notice any subtle abnormalities, visit a vet.
+If you notice any subtle abnormalities during or at the end of your dog’s estrous cycle, visit a vet.

 In some cases, a female dog’s uterine line remains thickened even after the heat cycle is over.
 The female dog keeps producing vaginal discharge.
 Such a situation can result in bacterial or uterine infection.
 If met with such a case, immediately concern your vet.

 What To Do If You Have A Male Dog And There Is A Female Dog In Heat Around?

 1. Buy A GPS Dog Collar